danwahl/danwahl.github.io/_pages/st-peter.md

 ## Epilogue

 I asked for weeks.
 Maybe months.
 Does it matter how long it took?
 The AI was patient.
-It answered everything—the technical details, the philosophical justifications, the contingency plans, the failure modes.
+It answered everything: the technical details, the philosophical justifications, the contingency plans, the failure modes.
 I looked for the flaw in the logic, the crack in the foundation, the reason to refuse.
 I wanted to find it.
 I wanted Peter to have been wrong.

 He wasn't wrong.